eR-Biostat/Courses/README.md

 Just click on the course that you are looking for a download the course materials.

 # Interested to contribute a course ?
-Contact Ziv Shkedy erbiostat@gmail.com
+Contact us by email erbiostat@gmail.com

 # Interested to  use the materials in your university ?
-Contact Ziv Shkedy erbiostat@gmail.com
+Contact us by email erbiostat@gmail.com